luiscruz/luiscruz.github.io/_posts/2021-08-20-measuring-energy.md

 $H_1$: The means of energy consumption of version `A` and `B` are different.

 Where $H_0$ is the null hypothesis and $H_1$ is the alternative hypothesis.
 Hence, in order to come down to the conclusion that `A` is more or less efficient than `B` we need to reject the null hypothesis.
-In other words, the p-value needs to be less than 0.05.
+In other words, the $p$-value needs to be less than $0.05$.

 ---
 #### 👉 Note 2: